from IPython.display import display

 spot.setup(show_default='.bans')

-This notebook demonstrates how to use the decompose_scc() function to split an automaton in up to three automata capturing different behaviors.
+function to split an automaton in up to three automata capturing different behaviors.
 This is based on the paper Strength-based decomposition of the property Büchi automaton for faster model checking (TACAS'13).

-This page uses the Python bindings, but the same decompositions can be performed from the shell using autfilt and its --decompose-scc option.
+This page uses the Python bindings, but the same decompositions can be performed from the shell using autfilt

 Let's define the following strengths of accepting SCCs:

-The strengths strong, stricly inherently weak, and inherently terminal define a partition of all accepting SCCs.
+The strengths strong, strictly inherently weak, and inherently terminal define a partition of all accepting SCCs.
 The following Büchi automaton has 4 SCCs, and its 3 accepting SCCs show an example of each strength.

 Note: the reason we use the word inherently is that the weak and terminal properties are usually defined syntactically: an accepting SCC would be weak if all its transitions belong to the same acceptance sets.
 This syntactic criterion is a sufficient condition for an accepting SCC to not have any rejecting cycle, but it is not necessary.
-Hence a weak SCC is inherently weak; but while an inherently weak SCC is not necessarily weak, it can be modified to be weak without alterning the langage.
+Hence a weak SCC is inherently weak; but while an inherently weak SCC is not necessarily weak, it can be modified to be weak without altering the language.

 aut = spot.translate('(Ga -> Gb) W c')